coder/coder/docs/cli/templates_push.md

 ## Options

-### --parameter-file

-Specify a file path with parameter values.

-### --variables-file

-Specify a file path with values for Terraform-managed variables.

-### --variable

-Specify a set of values for Terraform-managed variables.

-### --provisioner-tag, -t

-Specify a set of tags to target provisioner daemons.

-### --name

-Specify a name for the new template version.
-It will be automatically generated if not provided.

 ### --always-prompt

 Always prompt all parameters.
 Does not pull parameter values from active template version.

-### --yes, -y

-Bypass prompts.

 ### --directory, -d